-And today, I'm going to introduce you to a dozen family-friendly projects that you can do at home or in your own backyard while teaching the kids about nature, the environment and a little bit of science too!
+Today, I'm going to introduce you to a dozen family-friendly projects that you can do at home, in a classroom or in your own backyard while teaching the kids about nature, the environment and a little bit of science too!

 The true definition of a citizen scientist project is one where everyday citizens help to collect and/or analyze data for an active science study or research opportunity.